 During the first quarter of 2017, strongly dominant in our everyday discussions have been the issues around upcoming regulation here in the EU; MiFID II, PSD2, GDPR, PRIIPs, IDD, FATCA, CRS & DAC2, MiFIR Transaction Reporting… And as most of the previously mentioned take effect during the years 2017–2018, we dare to predict that working around these issues is not going to subside, but on the contrary accelerate even further, as financial organisations still have a lot to do to meet the new regulatory requirements.

 Referring to what we have learnt during the journey, financial organisations still have both, strategical and technical challenges to solve to ensure compliance with the new regulations.
 To help companies to cope with these changes, we have already arranged breakfast seminars in Helsinki and Stockholm with a guest speaker from PwC giving attendees an overview of the tightening regulatory environment.
-The next seminar will be held in Oslo, and the registration is now open here.
+The next seminar will be held in Oslo.

 In the seminars we presented our hands-on ideas and insights on how to approach, ease and solve these regulatory challenges with modern technology.
 In our opinion the key for survival today, and in the future, is to invest a flexible and modern software platform.
 When choosing a system, you shouldn’t just try to find relief from the current situation, but also have your thoughts in the future.
 Consider what happens when the regulators publish the next changes – how effectively can you react?
 Would that require a new sizeable and costly software project, or is your software flexible enough to adapt into the changing regulatory environment?